Moving to Cambridgeshire

 - St. Andrew's Church, Kimbolton, a medieval building with later additions including monuments to the Montagu family and a Tiffany window.
 Guided tours are available by arrangement and village tours can also be booked.

-- Grafham Water - sailing and watersports, cycling, walking, fishing, Segway, and Rumble live action gaming.
+- Grafham Water - sailing and watersports, aqua park, cycling, walking, fishing, Segway, and Rumble live action gaming.

 - The Manor, Hemingford Grey - one of the oldest continuously inhabited houses in Britain; famous as the house of Green Knowe in Lucy Boston's in classic children's books.